-Responses to Modified Proposed Plan Consultation
+Modified Proposed Plan Consultation

-The 7-week public consultation on the Modified Proposed Plan was carried out between February and April 2019.
+The seven-week public consultation on the Modified Proposed Plan was carried out between February and April 2019.
 During the consultation period 404 representations were received.

-Following analysis of the representations submitted these have been categorised as follows
+Following analysis of the representations submitted these were categorised as: